sudhanshukumar-0624/Mini-java-project/README.md

     java java04
     # or
     java java05
+    # or
+    java java06
+    # or
+    java java07
     ```

 ## 📜 Repository Overview
-This repository currently contains multiple Java snippets (java01 to java14) that explore different aspects of the Java programming language.
+This repository currently contains multiple Java snippets (java01 to java07) that explore different aspects of the Java programming language.
 More projects are added regularly!

 ---
 *Created with ❤️ by Sudhanshu Kumar*